Uncover hidden leaks by taking a closer look at where exactly your dollars are going. Here are some painless ways to spend less so you can save more.

 Children—especially babies—outgrow their clothes at lightning speed.
 Reach out to other parents with children and suggest swapping clothes and toys.
 That way, everyone saves.

-“Find those resources, and don’t be afraid to use the hand-me-downs,” Rechtenbach says.
+“Find those resources, and don’t be afraid to use the hand-me-downs,” Schepler said.
 “We used to pass our kids’ clothes around.”

 Swap child-care services